Phool Bane Angaray: Plot

 Dutta Babu is standing for elections in Udaipur, against a cunning, corrupt, & established gangster, Bishamber Prasad, who is also powerful and influential enough to swing the election his way, as well as have Dutta killed.
-Inspector Ranjit Singh gets evidence about Bishamber's involvement in Dutta's death, but his superior officer, DSP Ravi Khanna, prevents him from taking any action.
+Inspector Ranjit Singh gets evidence about Bishamber's involvement in Dutta's death, but his superior officer, Deputy Superintendent of Police Officer Ravi Khanna, prevents him from taking any action.
 Ranjit then meets with beautiful Namrata, and both get married.
-As Ranjit continues to be a thorn on Bishamber's side, he is killed, leaving behind a sorrowing Namrata.
+As Ranjit continues to be a thorn on Bishamber's side, he is killed, leaving behind a sorrowing Superintendent of Police Officer Namrata Singh.
 Namrata pledges to avenge his death.
 His courageous wife then joins the police force to avenge his death.